 If you make one of these mistakes (and you probably will at some point), own it.
 For example: “I totally lost my cool just now, and I should not have yelled at you.
 I am sorry for that.”

 Here are some effective discipline tips for teens and kids:

 - Let consequences do the talking.
 Kids learn from both “natural” consequences (basic cause and effect—if I don’t study, I won’t do well on the test) and “logical” consequences enforced by the parent (if I don’t do my chores, I can’t go out with my friends).
 Neither form of consequence is emotional; it’s directly tied to an action.

 - Deliver consequences calmly, compassionately and promptly.
 You can be firm and still show empathy (the ability to understand or feel what another person is experiencing).
 Help kids connect the cause-and-effect dots by responding right away.

 - Don’t be afraid to set limits.
-Is your child not doing her homework?
-Then her phone—which is a privilege, not a right—gets taken away.
-Once she begins to show she can be responsible again, she earns her phone back.
+Is your child not doing their homework?
+Then their phone—which is a privilege, not a right—gets taken away.
+Once they begin to show they can be responsible again, they earn their phone back.